Current Members

 Member since Fall 2024.

-“I’m Kiara G., a fourth-year undergraduate student at the University of Texas Rio Grande Valley (UTRGV), pursuing a Biology degree with a concentration in Biological Science and a minor in Astronomy.
+“I’m Kiara G., a fisrt-year graduate student at the University of Texas Rio Grande Valley (UTRGV), pursuing a degree in Biochemistry and Molecular Biology.
+This past May I graduated with an undergraduate degree in Biology with a concentration in Biological Science and a minor in Astronomy.
 I have also earned an associate degree in the Science of Biology.

 Previously, I contributed to research on the alternative “lipid world” theory by investigating the spontaneous formation of fatty acid bilayer protocells under specific conditions.
 Additionally, I conducted optical follow-up observations of gamma-ray bursts, supernovae, binary collisions, and black hole mergers using a 17″ Planewave refractor telescope to analyze gravitational wave events.